 Aim

 The aim of this document is to provide a guideline for the testing of the cutting and etching of new materials in the Edge’s Trotec 100w CO2 Laser Cutter.
 Most of the tools in The Edge Fabrication Lab have acquired with the intention of making these available to the public so members of our community can experiment with a range of fabrication technologies.
 There is also an acknowledgement that members of the public and staff will want to experiment using different materials in equipment like The Edge’s Laser Cutter.
-This outlines a process a to manage the risks of health hazards and damage to equipment that cutting/ etching different materials in the Laser cutter. guideline only and does not cover all eventualities in testing new materials, therefore, extreme caution should be used when using the laser cutter with a new material.
+This outlines a process a to manage the risks of health hazards and damage to equipment that cutting/ etching different materials in the Laser cutter.

 Method